AlduLonghi/Web-scraper/README.md

 ## What does this Web scraper do?

 This a Web scraper specially built for collecting data from BitDegree's search page.
-The user will input the link from which he wants to scrap the information from and the program returns a file with the results.
+The user will input a search keyword(s) of what he would like to look for on the BitDegree site (e.g 'ruby courses'), and the program will return a file with the collected data.

 ![screenshot](./readme-media/file-screenshot.jpg)